HTTP-RPC/Kilo/README.md

 Arguments may be of any type, and are generally converted to parameter values via the `toString()` method.
 However, the following argument types are given special consideration:

 * Instances of `java.net.URL` represent binary content.
 They behave similarly to `<input type="file">` tags in HTML and can only be used with `POST` requests.
-* Instances of `java.util.List` represent multi-value parameters.
-They may be used with any request type; however, lists containing URL values are handled similarly to `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.
+* Instances of `java.util.List` represent multi-value parameters and generally behave similarly to `<select multiple>` tags in HTML forms.
+However, lists containing URL values are handled like `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.

 The result handler is called upon completion of the operation. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows: